JustWhit3/matrixop/README.md

 ```c++
 #include "path/to/matrixop/matrixop.h"
 ```
-Where `path/to/matrixop/` is the path to the directory in which you put the matrixoplibrary.
+Where `path/to/matrixop/` is the path to the directory in which you put the matrixop library.
 If you put the library in the same folder of the project you are working with you have simply to do:
 ```c++
 #include "matrixop.h"
 ```